RioRocker97/birb_classifier/developer_note.md

 - 24/7/2021
     - first gathering is ok . it a little rough and maybe hard to re-use it later .
 Maybe, try re-writing web scraping script ?
     - building bird_engine now. would be fun
+- 20/8/2021
+    - re-construct core code for this project
+    - now it is plain ML application without other flexible and shit
+    - expected to do good detection and then show result via LINE uOA